Find Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 There were about 993,900 jobs for Tutor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 97,900 new jobs for Tutor by 2026.
-The BLS estimates 122,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 122,200 job openings in this field each year.

 undefined